james-wangx/typora-images/README.md

-This is where Typora's pictures are kept.
+This is where typora's pictures are kept.